DeutscheAktuarvereinigung/Data_Science_Challenge_2020_Berufsunfaehigkeit/README.md

 The German Association of Actuaries (Deutsche Aktuarvereinigunge.V., DAV) is the professional representation of all actuaries in Germany.
 It was founded in 1993 and has more than 5,400 members today.
 More than 700 members are involved in thirteen committees and in over 60 working groups as a voluntary commitment.

 **Please note that the repositories provided on GitHub are published by the DAV.
 The content of linked websites is the sole responsibility of their operators.
-The DAV is not responsible for the code and data linked to Kaggle.com and referred to in the repositories.
-These reflect the individual opinion of each user on Kaggle.**
+The DAV is not responsible for the code and data linked to soa.org and referred to in the repositories.**